 These grilled wings are coated in a Sriracha-based sauce made with soy sauce and vinegar and sweetened with honey.
 We also add butter to replicate that Buffalo sauce richness.
 We apply the sauce twice, using some as a glaze and the rest after the wings come off the grill.

 Spicy Cumin Wings

-Hawaiian Huli Huli Chicken Wings
+Hawaiian-Style Huli Huli Grilled Chicken Wings

 Sticky, sweet, smoky, and tangy—you can't ask for much else from a chicken wing.
 The wings spend a little time in a flavor-packed sauce made up of pineapple juice, soy sauce, light brown sugar, chicken stock, ginger, and garlic, with a little bit of sriracha added for good, spicy measure.
 Once they're done marinating, we throw them on the cool side of the grill and baste them every once in a while with some of the reserved sauce.
 You may think the grilled pineapple is optional (and, sure, that's what the recipe says), but it really is the perfect accompaniment.

-Spicy Chicken Wings With Soy and Fish Sauce
+Grilled Spicy Chicken Wings With Soy and Fish Sauce

 Marinating wings before grilling lets you add flavor and makes them extra juicy.
 This spicy Chinese-style marinade is made with Shaoxing wine, black pepper, soy sauce, fish sauce, sugar, granulated garlic, and chile peppers.
 The recipe calls for a formidable 15 chiles, but you can use as few as five if you don't want quite so much heat.